 What is Pop Art?

 Are you an art lover or not?
-You've probably heard of Pop Art, but do you know what it is?
+You have probably heard of Pop Art, but do you know what it is?
 If you answered no, this article is for you!
-We are going to talk to you exclusively about Pop Art today: its definition, its influence, etc.
+Today we are going to talk exclusively about Pop Art: its definition, its influence, etc.

-Pop Art is one of the most popular artistic movements of the 1950s. first originated in Britain, but quickly spread around the world.
+Pop Art is one of the most popular art movements of the 1950s.
+It was first created in Britain, but quickly spread around the world.
 Many artists continue to perpetuate it today.

-But what is it exactly?
-To answer this question, we'll look at the following:
+But what exactly is it?
+To answer this question, we will look at the following:

 • Pop art defines itself